openservicebrokerapi/servicebroker/spec.md

 Brokers MAY leverage `$ref` and external JSON Schemas only if the JSON Schema references can be found within the [JSON Schemas](#json-schemas) API endpoint. $ref usage is assumed to be delegation (linking), not inclusion (replacement).
-Libraries that implement `$ref` content replacement may have adverse behaviors.
+Libraries that implement `$ref` content replacement result in adverse behaviors.

 For Brokers that support `$ref`: